Generic Name: acetaminophen and oxycodone (a SEET a MIN oh fen and OX i KOE done)

 How should I take Roxicet?

 Take Roxicet exactly as prescribed.
-Never take Roxicet in larger amounts, or for longer than recommended by your doctor.
-An overdose of acetaminophen can damage your liver or cause death.
-Follow the directions on your prescription label.
+Follow all directions on your prescription label.
+Never take this medicine in larger amounts, or for longer than prescribed.
+An overdose can damage your liver or cause death.
 Tell your doctor if the medicine seems to stop working as well in relieving your pain.

-Measure liquid Roxicet with a special dose-measuring spoon or medicine cup, not with a regular table spoon.
+Measure liquid Roxicet oral solution with a special dose-measuring spoon or medicine cup.
 If you do not have a dose-measuring device, ask your pharmacist for one.

 Always check your bottle to make sure you have received the correct pills (same brand and type) of medicine prescribed by your doctor.
 Ask the pharmacist if you have any questions about the medicine you receive at the pharmacy.